 With this in mind, how much is too much screen-time?
 And, at what point does normal usage become addiction?

-How to tell if you’re addicted to your smart devices.
+How to tell if you’re addicted to your phone

 One way to assess your relationship with technology is to check how many hours you are spending on your device in a day.
 You can track screen usage through an app like planoApp or in the “screen-time” settings on your smart device.